 How do I get credit?

 Remember, if you want credit for the Microbiology major, it must be microbiology-related research.
-All the research for our department is approved by Dr. Shimkets (Shimkets@uga.edu).
-If you have any doubts or questions about whether the work will count as microbiology research, please e-mail him with the research abstract.
-Otherwise, submit your research form to the department for approval.
+If you have any doubts or questions about whether the work will count as microbiology research, please email Dr. Krause firstname.lastname@example.org with the research abstract.
+All the research for our department is approved by Dr. Krause.
+For approval, email your completed research form to Dr. Krause to obtain his signature.
 Once it has been approved, you will be given a POD so you can register for the course.

 What should I expect?